sleepydragonsw/fakeable/doc/index.rst

 need only add a single line to its class definition to make this dream a reality.

-*Fakeable* is supported in Python 2.7 and Python 3.3, and also has been confirmed to work in PyPy 2.1 and PyPy3 2.1-beta1.
+*Fakeable* is supported in Python 2.7 and Python 3.3, and also has been confirmed to work in PyPy 2.1, PyPy3 2.1-beta1, and Jython 2.7-b1.

 *Fakeable* is free and open-source software, released under the Apache License Version 2.0.